Register an Azure environment

 Network Select VNet You have two options:

-- Select the existing virtual network where you would like to provision clusters and/or other resources.
-Refer to VNet and subnets for requirements.
+- Select the existing virtual network where you would like to provision all CDP resources.
+Refer to VNet and subnets.

 - Select Create new network to have a new network with three subnets created.

-Select Subnet This option is only available if you choose to use an existing network.
-Multiple subnets must be selected, as described in VNet and subnets, and CDP distributes resources evenly within the subnets.
+Select Subnets This option is only available if you choose to use an existing network.
+Multiple subnets must be selected and CDP distributes resources evenly within the subnets.
 Network CIDR This option is only available if you select to create a new network.